-Restricted Share Grants to Non-Employee Directors.
+(f) Restricted Share Grants to Non-Employee Directors.

-- (i) Automatic Grants.
+(i) Automatic Grants.
 Each Non-Employee Director shall automatically be granted (i) Restricted Shares worth \$175,000 of Common Shares, as valued on the Date of Grant, upon, or in connection with, commencement of service as a director of the Company, and (ii) Restricted Shares worth \$125,000 of Common Shares, as valued on the Date of Grant, at each annual meeting of the Company's stockholders.
-All such Restricted Shares shall be subject to the terms and conditions of this Plan. - (ii) Vesting of Restricted Shares Granted to Non-Employee Directors.
-Subject to Section 6(e)(viii), each Each initial grant of Restricted Shares granted to a newly elected or appointed Non-Employee Director shall vest in three (3) successive equal annual installments over the Non-Employee Directors' period of continued service as a director, with the first such installment to vest upon the Non-Employee Director's completion of one (1) year of service as a Non-Employee Director measured from the Date of Grant.
-Subject to Section 6(e)(viii), each Each annual grant of Restricted Shares granted to continuing Non-Employee Directors shall vest upon the Non-Employee Director's completion of one (1) year of service as a Non-Employee Director measured from the Date of Grant.
+All such Restricted Shares shall be subject to the terms and conditions of this Plan.

+(ii) Vesting of Restricted Shares Granted to Non-Employee Directors.
+Each initial grant of Restricted Shares granted to a newly elected or appointed Non-Employee Director shall vest in three (3) successive equal annual installments over the Non-Employee Directors' period of continued service as a director, with the first such installment to vest upon the Non-Employee Director's completion of one (1) year of service as a Non-Employee Directors shall vest upon the Date of Grant.
+Each annual grant of Restricted Shares granted to continuing Non-Employee Director's completion of one (1) year of service as a Non-Employee Director measured from the Date of Grant.